berachain/offchain-sdk/telemetry/README.md

 ### Datadog Methods

-[metrics.go](./datadog/metrics.go) implements the Datadog version of the supported metrics methods defined in [type.go](./type.go).
-All implementations are simple wrappers around the native methods in Datadog.
+[metrics.go](./datadog/metrics.go) implements the Datadog version of the supported metrics methods defined in [types.go](./types.go).
+All implementations are simple wrappers around the native methods provided by the Datadog `statsd` client.

 ## Prometheus